Environment Management System

 It should cover buildings such as on an industrial estate the unit numbers it applies to.

-If the company has delivery on its scope then it should cover its logistics operation.
+If the company has delivered on its scope then it should cover its logistics operation.

 Please note this scope is NOT the scope that appears on the ISO 14001 certificate but is the scope of controls to be covered under the documented ems